sphinx-contrib/spelling/docs/source/customize.rst

 ``spelling_verbose=True``

-  Choose whether or not the mispelled output should be displayed in the terminal.
+  Choose whether or not the misspelled output should be displayed in the terminal.
 Defaults to True.

 Word Filters
 ============